sebastiansutter/techguides/pages/ace-icp-lab/ACE-ICP-lab.md

     <directory name>`.
 In this lab we are using `ace-helm-charts` as
     the directory name.

-* Change into the directory 'ace-helm-charts' and clone ACE helm public Github repository.
+* Change into the directory `ace-helm-charts` and clone ACE helm public Github repository.
 This repository provides pre-built helm configuration files with a standard initial customization to package the container image for deployment.
 Review the github repository for